jQuery API

 });

-In the second version of .animate(), the options map can include the specialEasing property, which is itself a map of CSS properties and their corresponding easing functions.
+In the second version of .animate(), the options object can include the specialEasing property, which is itself an object of CSS properties and their corresponding easing functions.
 For example, to simultaneously animate the width using the linear easing function and the height using the easeOutBounce easing function:

 }, {